-The Wales Bill confirms that the Welsh Government will also acquire borrowing powers to invest in capital projects from 2018.
+The Wales Act gives the Welsh Government borrowing powers to invest in capital projects from 2018.
 Ministers will be able to borrow to invest in any devolved area of responsibility, up to a total limit of £500m.
-Early access to borrowing powers has been granted to help finance an enhancement to the M4, if Ministers decide to undertake such a project.
+Early access to borrowing powers has been granted to help finance an enhancement to the M4.

-The Wales Bill also provides for up to £500m of borrowing to support revenue spending.
-This power will help manage budgetary fluctuations that occur as a result of tax devolution.
+The Wales Act also provides for up to £500m of borrowing to support revenue spending to help manage budgetary fluctuations that may occur as a result of tax devolution.

-Full details are available of the Wales Bill and Command Paper on GOV.UK (external link).
+Full details are available of the Wales Act and Command Paper on GOV.UK (external link).
 View the UK Government response to the 1st Silk Commission report on GOV.UK (external link).